Lunch at the Gotham Café: Plot summary

-As Steve sits on the curb watching an ambulance haul away both victims and the heavily-restrained Guy, he is left wondering about Guy's private life, and the nature of insanity.
+As Steve sits on the curb watching an ambulance haul away both victims and the heavily restrained Guy, he is left wondering about Guy's private life, and the nature of insanity.
 He imagines Guy living in a similar situation to his own, driven insane by the irrationality of his wife, whom he may have murdered before coming to work this day, and the constant barking of the neighbor's dog.
-Under his breath, he starts to say, "Eeeee," perhaps wondering what appeal going insane might hold...
+Under his breath, he starts to say, "Eeeee", perhaps wondering what appeal going insane might hold.

 Adaptation

-The story was adapted into a short film entitled "Gotham Cafe" in 2005, directed by Jack Edward Sawyers.
+The story was adapted into a short film entitled Gotham Café in 2005, directed by Jack Edward Sawyers.
 It starred Chaney Kley as Steve, Julie Sands as Diane, Cullen Douglas as Guy, Kevin Brief as Humboldt, Endre Hules, Mick Garris, Robert Axelrod, and Stephen King in a cameo appearance as the voice of Mr. Ring, Steve's lawyer.
 Apple co-founder Steve Wozniak co-produced the film and also made a cameo appearance as an irate diner.